Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/password_management.md

 title: "Password management (SPASSWD)"
 linkTitle: "Password management"
 weight: 240
---- This section describes how to implement three different types of password management.
+---This section describes how to implement three different types of password management.
 For each of these methods, an example is provided that shows the server side configuration and an example user command from the client side.
 These management types are:

 - [Static passwords](#Static)
 - [External flat files](#External)